aroberge/nonstandard/tests/readme.md

 # About these tests

-For simplicity, wherever possible, I use [pytest](https://docs.pytest.org/en/latest/contents.html)'s strategy of simply using Python's `assert` statements and naming test files and test functions within these files all starting with `test_` for easy discovery. `pytest` is not part of Python's standard library and you may have to intall it.
+For simplicity, wherever possible, I follow [pytest](https://docs.pytest.org/en/latest/contents.html)'s strategy of simply using Python's `assert` statements and naming test files and test functions within these files all starting with `test_` for easy discovery. `pytest` is not part of Python's standard library and you may have to intall it.
 (If you use the Python Anaconda distribution from Continuum Analytics, it is likely already included.)

 However, since `nonstandard` changes the way `import` works, the _normal_ approach used by `pytest` is modified.
 For each test, two files are created:

     test_X.py
     X_testfile.py

-`X_testfile.py` [see below for the naming convention] is the actual file that contains the tests for the nonstandard, and almost always invalid Python syntax.
+`X_testfile.py` [_see below for the naming convention_] is the actual file that contains the tests for the nonstandard, and almost always invalid Python syntax.
 As such, it cannot be imported by the normal mechanism.  `test_X.py` imports `nonstandard`, which install an import hook.
 It then imports `X_testfile.py` which can be processed by the `nonstandard` import hook.

 `X_testfile.py`'s content should be something like: